Characterizing Attacks on Deep Reinforcement Learning: Adversarial Attacks on DRL

-We propose a method for estimating gradients that exploits this spatial structure.
+\textbf{Adaptive sampling based FD (SFD)}.
+Many deep learning models extract features from inputs patch-wise and have sparse activation map~\cite{bau2017network}.
+Based on the this observation, we propose a method for estimating gradients that exploits this spatial structure.
 In this method, we first estimate the gradient with respect to some randomly sampled pixels, then iteratively, we identify pixels where the gradient has a high magnitude and estimate the gradient with respect to surrounding pixels.

 Given a function $f(\cdot;w): \mathbb{R}^d\rightarrow \mathbb{R}^1$, where $w$ is the model parameter (we omit this for conciseness below), our goal is to estimate the gradient of $f$ with respect to an input $x \in \mathbb{R}^d$: $\nabla_x\hat{f}(x)$.
 We define the nontrivial dimension of the gradient of $f$ at $x$ as $\{j\in\{1,2,\cdots,d\}; |\nabla_jf(x)|\geq\theta\}$, i.e., the dimensions with gradient absolute value greater or equal to a threshold value $\theta>0$.
-To estimate nontrivial dimension of the gradient, first, we randomly sample $k$ dimensions in $\{1, \cdots, d\}$, and get a set of dimensions $S=\{S_1, S_2, \cdots, S_k\}$, and use FD to estimate the gradients for dimensions in $S$.
-Then we select a set of dimensions $S'=\{j\in S;|\nabla_jf(X;w)|\geq\theta\}$, and we use FD to estimate the gradients of the neighbors (a set $S''$) of dimensions in $S'$, if these gradients haven't been estimated.
-Then again we select dimensions with absolute gradients no less than $\theta$ from $S''$ and find their neighbors to estimate gradients.
-We repeat this process for $n$ iterations.
-By exploring the sparse gradients this way, we can adaptively sample dimensions to estimate gradients, and can significantly reduce the number of queries.
-We give the full attack algorithm of \textsf{obs-sfd-bb} (which works in the same scenario as \textsf{obs-fd-bb}) in Algorithm~\ref{alg:sfd}.
+To estimate nontrivial dimension of the gradient, first, we randomly sample $k$ dimensions from $\{1, \cdots, d\}$, to get a set of dimensions $S=\{S_1, S_2, \cdots, S_k\}$, and use FD to estimate the gradients for dimensions in $S$.
+Then we select a set of dimensions $S'=\{j\in S;|\nabla_jf(X;w)|\geq\theta\}$, and use FD to estimate the gradients of the neighbors (a set $S''$) of dimensions in $S'$, if these gradients haven't been estimated (for dimension $i$ within a $d$ dimensional vector, the neighbor dimension is defined as dimension $i+1$ if it exists).
+Then we select dimensions with absolute gradients no less than $\theta$ from $S''$ and find their neighbors to estimate gradients.
+We repeat this process for multiple iterations.
+By exploring the sparse large gradients this way, we can adaptively sample dimensions to estimate gradients, which can significantly reduce the number of queries.
+We give the full attack algorithm of \textbf{\textsf{obs-sfd-bb}}. in our appendix.
+We denote \textbf{\textsf{obs-s[n]fd-bb}} as the attack of \textsf{obs-sfd-bb} with $n$ iterations.